-Legislating the objective of superannuation
+Legislating the Objective of Superannuation

 The Superannuation Committee of the Law Council of Australia’s Legal Practice Section (the Committee) provided a submission to the Treasury in response to ‘Legislating the objective of superannuation’.